 Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 Dampwood termites are large termites that live in very moist or decaying wood.
-They are usually larger than subterranean termites, have a thick, elongated body, and often have a brown to reddish-brown color.
-They are most commonly found in:
+They’re typically larger than subterranean termites, often brown to reddish-brown, and are most commonly found in:

 - Water-damaged wood around leaks or plumbing issues